dnarinc/dnar_public_front_end_developer_assessment/README.md

 * Publishing to the cloud.
 * Responsive for 3 most common resolutions (1 mobile, 1 tablet and 1 desktop)
 * SASS or LESS
+* Typescript

+## Optional Challenge
+* Deploying instead to a mobile device as a React Native application

 >Please reach out to the developer who sent you this assignment if you have any questions.